Six reasons why the Modi government is squarely responsible for India’s worst migrant crisis

 Eventually, this degenerated into a political slugfest.

-This could have been avoided had the Centre set up an interstate council that decentralised decision-making during the pandemic even while improving communication.
+This could have been avoided.
+If the idea was to decentralise decision-making, the Centre could have set up an interstate council that allowed better communication among states.

 Now, 53 days into the lockdown, the Modi government has finally announced the creation of a national migrant information system to “facilitate their seamless movement across states”.